 - 1600m race in 480 seconds

 Medical Examination will be carried out by doctors as per the requirements of posts and candidates should possess the necessary medical fitness in the test.
-After qualifying in both Physical Examination and Medical Test, candidates will be invited to appear in the CBT.
+After qualifying for both Physical Examination and Medical Test, candidates will be invited to appear in the CBT.

-- Computer Based Written Exam: Only qualified candidates from PE&MT tests will be invited in the computer based exam in which total of 100 questions will be asked in the provided time of 90 minutes.
+- Computer-Based Written Exam: Only qualified candidates from PE&MT tests will be invited in the computer-based exam in which total of 100 questions will be asked in the provided time of 90 minutes.
 Each question in the exam will carry one mark and 0.25 negative marks will be awarded in case of the wrong attempt.

 |S.N.||Section||Number of Questions||Maximum Marks|